 The natural unemployment rate is related to two other important concepts: full employment and potential real GDP.
-The economy is considered to be at full employment when the actual unemployment rate is equal to the natural unemployment.
+Economists consider the economy to be at full employment when the actual unemployment rate is equal to the natural unemployment rate.
 When the economy is at full employment, real GDP is equal to potential real GDP.
 By contrast, when the economy is below full employment, the unemployment rate is greater than the natural unemployment rate and real GDP is less than potential.
-Finally, when the economy above full employment, then the unemployment rate is less than the natural unemployment rate and real GDP is greater than potential.
+Finally, when the economy is above full employment, then the unemployment rate is less than the natural unemployment rate and real GDP is greater than potential.
 Operating above potential is only possible for a short while, since it is analogous to all workers working overtime.

 Productivity Shifts and the Natural Rate of Unemployment

 Unexpected shifts in productivity can have a powerful effect on the natural rate of unemployment.
-Over time, the level of wages in an economy will be determined by the productivity of workers.
+Over time, workers' productivity determines the level of wages in an economy.
 After all, if a business paid workers more than could be justified by their productivity, the business will ultimately lose money and go bankrupt.
 Conversely, if a business tries to pay workers less than their productivity then, in a competitive labor market, other businesses will find it worthwhile to hire away those workers and pay them more.

 However, adjustments of wages to productivity levels will not happen quickly or smoothly.
-Wages are typically reviewed only once or twice a year.
+Employers typically review wages only once or twice a year.
 In many modern jobs, it is difficult to measure productivity at the individual level.
 For example, how precisely would one measure the quantity produced by an accountant who is one of many people working in the tax department of a large corporation?
-Because productivity is difficult to observe, wage increases are often determined based on recent experience with productivity; if productivity has been rising at, say, 2% per year, then wages rise at that level as well.
+Because productivity is difficult to observe, employers often determine wage increases based on recent experience with productivity.
+If productivity has been rising at, say, 2% per year, then wages rise at that level as well.
 However, when productivity changes unexpectedly, it can affect the natural rate of unemployment for a time.

 The U.S. economy in the 1970s and 1990s provides two vivid examples of this process.
-In the 1970s, productivity growth slowed down unexpectedly (as discussed in Economic Growth).
+In the 1970s, productivity growth slowed down unexpectedly (as we discussed in Economic Growth).
 For example, output per hour of U.S. workers in the business sector increased at an annual rate of 3.3% per year from 1960 to 1973, but only 0.8% from 1973 to 1982.
 Figure 21.8 (a) illustrates the situation where the demand for labor—that is, the quantity of labor that business is willing to hire at any given wage—has been shifting out a little each year because of rising productivity, from D0 to D1 to D2.
 As a result, equilibrium wages have been rising each year from W0 to W1 to W2.
-But when productivity unexpectedly slows down, the pattern of wage increases does not adjust right away.
-Wages keep rising each year from W2 to W3 to W4.
-But the demand for labor is no longer shifting up.
+However, when productivity unexpectedly slows down, the pattern of wage increases does not adjust right away.
+Wages keep rising each year from W2 to W3 to W4, but the demand for labor is no longer shifting up.
 A gap opens where the quantity of labor supplied at wage level W4 is greater than the quantity demanded.
-The natural rate of unemployment rises; indeed, in the aftermath of this unexpectedly low productivity in the 1970s, the national unemployment rate did not fall below 7% from May, 1980 until 1986.
-Over time, the rise in wages will adjust to match the slower gains in productivity, and the unemployment rate will ease back down.
-But this process may take years.
+The natural rate of unemployment rises.
+In the aftermath of this unexpectedly low productivity in the 1970s, the national unemployment rate did not fall below 7% from May, 1980 until 1986.
+Over time, the rise in wages will adjust to match the slower gains in productivity, and the unemployment rate will ease back down, but this process may take years.

-Average levels of unemployment will tend to be somewhat higher on average when productivity is unexpectedly low, and conversely, will tend to be somewhat lower on average when productivity is unexpectedly high.
-But over time, wages do eventually adjust to reflect productivity levels.
+Levels of unemployment will tend to be somewhat higher on average when productivity is unexpectedly low, and conversely, will tend to be somewhat lower on average when productivity is unexpectedly high.
+However, over time, wages do eventually adjust to reflect productivity levels.